 Reptile waterers work best for small to medium size tortoises.
 For little babies, these reptile bowls are be too high and slippery, unless you glue some "roughage" to the bowl outside walls to make them less slippy.
 Larger, active tortoises can push the waterers over and flood the enclosure, so you may have to secure them somehow.

-Some tortoise keepers use non-automated chicken waterers, aka poultry fountains, as indoor water dishes.
-These waterers have a large water reservoir (plastic bottle) attached to a round bowl base.
+Some tortoise keepers use chicken waterers, aka poultry fountains, as indoor water dishes.
+These waterers have a large water reservoir attached to a round bowl base.
 The bowl is just big enough for drinking.
-It does not allow the tortoise to soak himself so the water stays poop-free.
-If your tortoise is a self-soaker, this type of water dish is not appropriate for him.
+It does not allow the tortoise to soak himself so the water stays poop free.

 Water fountains can also raise the ambient humidity in indoor enclosures.
 However, they require regular cleaning and water changes because tortoises like to poop in their water dishes.
 They should be kept away from loose substrates to prevent clogging.
 You may also hear the sound of the running motor.

 Reptile waterfalls and fountains are designed for small lizards, frogs, chameleons and so on, but they could also be used in tortoise indoor enclosures to help increase the humidity level.
-Many foggers or misters as attachements.
-Waterfalls, misters, and foggers tend to lower the ambient temperature, so do check the temperature gradient in the enclosure and up the heat if needed.
+Many of these units have foggers or misters as attachments.

-During warm weather, drinking water can get quite hot in a sunny spot.
-Replace the water as needed to keep it cool, or put the water dish in a shady area.
-I like to use bushes and/or small patio tables (pics) as sun shades for water bowls.
-Yes, there is a plate filled with rocks and water under the green table.
-It's just hard to see. :O)
+During warm weather, drinking WATER CAN GET QUITE HOT in a sunny spot.
+Replace the water as needed to keep it cool, or put the water dish in a SHADY area.
+I like to use bushes and/or small plastic patio tables with legs cut shorter as sun shades for water bowls.
+Cover over the water dishes helps tortoises feel safe and less exposed as well.

 Empty and clean the water dish daily.
 Better yet, use two plates per enclosure.
 Fill one with water and let the other one dry and disinfect in the hot sun.
 Switch daily.

 Always check the labels on garden hoses.
-Regular garden hoses really should carry a "Do not drink" warning label.
+Regular garden hoses should carry a "do not drink" warning label.
 Humans and pets should not drink water from standard garden hoses because they can leach lead and other toxic chemicals into the water.